Why Team Business?

-Check out at least 3 of our projects to get a good idea of the kinds of projects we’re developing — most of our Project write-ups are in the form of a preliminary proposal for one website/book concept, often with spinoff ideas.
-The main purpose for our website is to pitch our project ideas to potential teammates.
+Check out at least 3 of our titles to get a good idea of the kinds of projects we’re developing — most of our title write-ups are in the form of a preliminary proposal for one website/book concept, often with spinoff ideas.
+The main purpose for our website is to pitch our “team learning business” ideas to potential teammates.

-Currently we have over 200 titles in various stages of development.
+Currently we have over 600 titles.
 If you fit reasonably within any of our team categories, APPLY HERE with your interest and enough of the information we’ve requested to let us know why you’d make a good team mate for producing any one or more of our projects.
 Or if you want more information about any of our projects or our team business model, APPLY HERE

 If you’re not a potential team mate for any of our projects, but you know someone you think might be, please refer us to the person or company and let us use you as a reference.